TheBossUsername/Quadradius/README.md

 This is an local multiplayer version that you can play with a friend on the same network.
 It does not have online multiplayer at this moment.

 ## Tools Used
-I used Pygame and Sockets to create the game.
+I used the libraries Pygame and Sockets.
 The processes are organized into classes and employ parallel processing with threads.

 ## How to Play
 ### Requirements